 In addition to a premises liability claim, other causes of action also may be appropriate.
 If a company provided the security, and its employee acted unreasonably, the victim may consider bringing an ordinary negligence claim against the company directly.
 Crimes committed by a third party can make causation challenging, but a skilled attorney can help you assess the challenges that you may face in bringing a claim and explain how to address them.

-If you were injured because of negligent security, you may be entitled to compensation from the property owner or other potentially liable parties in Pembroke Pines or the surrounding area.
+If you were injured because of negligent security, you may be entitled to compensation from the property owner or other potentially liable parties in Fort Lauderdale or the surrounding area.
 An experienced premises liability lawyer can gather important evidence, negotiate a settlement, and take your case to trial if necessary.
-At Cecere Santana, we serve clients throughout Florida, including in Sunrise, Coral Springs, and Hollywood.
-To see if we can help you, call (800) 753-5529 or complete our online form.
+At Cecere Santana, PA, we serve clients throughout Florida, including in Sunrise, Coral Springs, and Hollywood.
+To see if we can help you, call 800-753-5529 or complete our online form.